sasa5linkar/SWN-synth-eval-set/README.md

 The initial analysis identified 2,956 synsets within the Serbian WordNet that contained literals annotated with clear polarity in the **senti-pol-sr** lexicon, with 1,511 exhibiting positive sentiment and 1,445 negative.
 Given the substantial volume, processing all these synsets with LLM was deemed impractical.
 Consequently, a random sample of 500 synsets was selected for further investigation.

-The LLM primary used in this research is **Mistral 7B – Instruct.** That fine tuned variant of **Mistral 7B**, a 7-billion-parameter language model designed for superior performance and efficiency.
-It outperforms the **Llama 2 13B** model across various benchmarks.
-Notably, it surpasses **Llama 1 34B** in reasoning, mathematics, and code generation (Jiang et al., 2023).

-The variant used here, **Mistral 7B – Instruct,** also outperforms the **Llama 2 13B – Chat** model on both human and automated benchmarks (Jiang et al., 2023).

-Released under the Apache 2.0 license, the model offers a flexible tool for researchers, with the capability of being run locally without incurring costs (Jiang et al., 2023).

 For the sake of creating balanced set of samples, definitions from random sample of 500 synsets were processed using LangChain Python library, a powerful tool for creating, experimenting with, and analysing language models and agents (Chase, 2022).

 The LangChain Python library serves as wrapper for several LLM modules.
 In this work this Hugging Fade Hub and Transformer.

-The chain used in this research was simple containing of just one prompt template with one input variable – the definition of synset.
+The chain used in this research was simple containing of just one prompt template with one input variable – the definition of synset, and Mistral 7B – Instruct model downloaded from Hugging Face Hub.
+The model was executed on local machine.

+The LangChain language chain allow for prompt template with variables, which are marked by curly brackets, to be invoked with values of those variables, sent to LMM module, returning the response.

 Using appropriate prompt as shown, the sample was divided into those marked positive, negative, objective and those not properly marked.
 There was 290 objective, 102 negative, 33 positive and 75 errors.

 The prompt used for classification was refined through experimental testing on a smaller subset of synset definitions.
-Comparative analyses of texts in English and Serbian revealed that Serbian-language texts yielded more accurate results.
+Comparative analyses of prompt instruction texts in English and Serbian revealed that Serbian-language prompt instruction yielded more accurate results.
 To ensure comprehensive coverage of potential responses, the number of output tokens was set to five.

 Further examination had shown that duplicates exist within the set, due some differing words from the lexicon refer to same synsets.
-After removing duplicates the, 279 objective, 97 negative and 27 positive.
+After removing duplicates, 279 objective, 97 negative and 27 positive.
 At this juncture that was no reason to count improperly marked.

 To facilitate more detailed sentiment analysis, a random subset comprising 25 synsets from each sentiment category was selected, forming what is referred to as the "balanced sample."